 - Difference between Brownfield Investment vs. Greenfield Investment

 “Brownfield” as a terminology means that an activity is already being performed on the land even before the new investment has taken place.
 Hence, it is not green, and there is no vegetation cover on it, as can possibly happen in the case of a Greenfield investment.
 Moreover, the term applies to all sorts of investment activity, whether it is cross-border or domestic investments.

 There are a number of advantages of a Brownfield Investment as follows:

 Easy and Fast Set-up

 A Brownfield investment is easy to set up since the facility already exists.
 Also, it is the fastest and saves a lot of time and formalities for the investor.
-He can start his business activities without wasting much of his precious time since the market is already set.
-Also, there is a possibility that no new regulatory approvals will be required.
+He can start his business activities without wasting much of his precious time since the market is already ready.
+Also, there is a possibility that there is no requirement for new regulatory approvals.
 It is so because the facility was already an operational one.

 Effective use of Available Resources